Microfluidics in 2025: Applications, Trends & How It Work

 A Brief History of Microfluidics

-• Diffusion-Based Mixing: Mixing occurs via molecular diffusion.
+• Diffusion-Based Mixing: Mixing occurs through molecular diffusion, not turbulence.

 Learn more about microfluidics in our blog article section.